Atlanta Artists: Atlanta Artists history

 During Cameo's popular concert tours in the UK around the mid-1980s, Ca$hflow traveled along with them as a supporting act.

+In 1990, Atlanta Artists released Real Men Wear Black, which People magazine called "one of the strongest collections in Cameo's 13-album history", suggesting that "almost every song has grand-slam potential".

 In 1991, after Cameo's move to Reprise, Atlanta Artists was absorbed into Mercury Records.